 1. How do we get started?

-· Your first step is to set up a free consultation meeting (face-to-face for local families or phone consultation for long-distance families) with the Behavior Consultant and the program manager – you can do this by: filling in our client information form; emailing: firstname.lastname@example.org or call: 778-389-1704 and speak with Michele Anderson or one of her associates.
+· Your first step is to set up a free consultation meeting (face-to-face for local families or phone consultation for long-distance families) with the Behavior Consultant and the program manager – you can do this by: filling in our client information form; emailing: email@example.com or call: 250-299-3530 and speak with Michele Anderson (for Kamloops and Interior) or email: firstname.lastname@example.org or call: 604-838-0378 and speak with Elisa Hill (for the Lower Mainland).

 · After the consultation meeting, generally you and your family will know if our service is the one for you and your child (children) and ABC will know if we are the best program to support you and your child’s needs.